bergesinstitute/graf-method/book-3-unit-4.md

 💂 This is the most common version.
 When we use *there was / there were* normally we use it descriptively, and for descriptions in the past we normally use imperfect.

-*Había muchos libros en la mesa.*
+*Había muchos libros en la mesa.* (There were many books on the table.)

-*No había nadie en la calle a las 2 de la mañana.*
+*No había nadie en la calle a las 2 de la mañana.* (There was no one on the street at 2 in the morning.)

 > Unless we are talking about a very specific event that happened at a very specific time in the past, we'll usually prefer to use *había* over *hubo* in most contexts.